 Arrive in the famous capital, Havana, and you’ll feel like you’ve taken a trip back in time.
 Baby-blue Buicks from the Fifties are the motor of choice, while the architecture is a mishmash of Art Deco and colonial styles.
 Flamboyant cabaret clubs, like the well-known Club Tropicana, and El Floridita, Ernest Hemingway’s watering hole of choice, are just a couple of places to add to your to-see list.

-Make tracks for the coast, though, and it’s a different story altogether.
-Beach-wise, Cuba rolls out all the Caribbean stereotypes.
-White sand, warm seas, waxy palms – the whole shebang.
-Take Varadero – a two-hour drive east of Havana.
-Cuba’s most famous beach resort stretches its way along the Hicacos Peninsula, a ribbon of sand – 1.2 kilometres wide by 20 long – that juts out from the island’s north coast.
+Cuba’s most famous holiday destination, Varadero, is a two-hour drive east of Havana.
+The resort stretches its way along the Hicacos Peninsula, a ribbon of sand – more than a kilometre wide, by 20 long – that juts out from the island’s north coast.
 It basically means that, wherever you stay, you’ve got one of the most beautiful beaches in the Caribbean as your backyard.